 Yes, under GST regulations, receiving an advance payment for services instantly initiates a tax liability.
 This is regardless of when the actual service delivery occurs.
 Businesses must be diligent in tracking such payments and accounting for GST accordingly, as these pre-payments essentially set the time of supply and, subsequently, the tax due.

-In multi-phase contracts, where each phase is billed separately, GST is applicable at the completion of each individual phase.
-This aligns with the time of supply rules under GST, which state that each distinct billing event creates its own tax liability.
+In multi-phase contracts, GST applies at the completion of each phase, as each phase is billed separately.
+This aligns with GST time of supply rules, which state that each billing event creates its own tax liability.
 Therefore, businesses must carefully monitor the completion of each phase to accurately apply GST.

-The due date for issuing an invoice is a significant factor in determining the time of supply under GST, especially in scenarios where the invoice is due before the actual delivery of services or receipt of payment.
-This date becomes critical for businesses to identify as it can precede the other criteria, thereby setting the stage for tax liability.
+The due date for issuing an invoice plays a key role in determining the time of supply under GST, especially when it precedes service delivery or payment receipt.
+Therefore, businesses must identify this date, as it may precede other criteria, triggering tax liability.
 Proper management of invoice issuance dates is thus essential for maintaining GST compliance.